Christianity in Vietnam: Modern period

 The French missionary and Titular Bishop of Adran Pierre Pigneau de Behaine, who had come to evangelize in Cochinchina, played a role in Vietnamese history towards the end of the 18th century.
 Pigneau would ingratiate himself to and eventually become confidant to Nguyễn Ánh, the last of the Nguyễn lords, then engaged in a civil war.
 Pigneau hoped that with a Nguyễn Ánh victory, he would gain concessions for the Catholic Church in Vietnam.
 A recent study suggests that his contribution to Ánh's success was not as it was conventionally believed to have been.

-In August 1798, Emperor Cảnh Thịnh of the Tây Sơn regime in Huế, suspecting that Catholic civilians in Quảng Trị supported and allied with his enemy Nguyễn Ánh, who tolerated Christianity, ordered soldiers to pogrom the Catholics.
+In August 1798, Emperor Cảnh Thịnh of the Tây Sơn dynasty in Huế, suspecting that Catholic civilians in Quảng Trị supported and allied with his enemy Nguyễn Ánh, who tolerated Christianity, ordered soldiers to pogrom the Catholics.
 More than 10,000 Catholic civilians in Quảng Trị were massacred; it was during this time that a Marian apparition of Our Lady of La Vang was reported.

-Pigneau and other missionaries bought military supplies, enlisted European soldiers for Nguyễn Ánh and took part in military operations.
+Pigneau and other missionaries bought military supplies, enlisted European soldiers for Nguyễn Ánh, and took part in military operations.

-Nguyễn conquered Vietnam and became Emperor Gia Long.
+Nguyễn Ánh conquered Vietnam and became Emperor Gia Long.
 He tolerated the Catholic faith and permitted unimpeded missionary activities out of respect for his foreign benefactors.
 Missionary activity was dominated by the Spanish in Tonkin and the French in the central and southern regions.
 At the time of Gia Long's death, there were six European bishops in Vietnam.
 The population of Christians was estimated at 300,000 in Tonkin and 60,000 in Cochinchina.

 This success would not last, however.
 Seeking to limit Catholic influence, Gia Long appointed Minh Mạng as his successor for his deeply conservative Confucianism; his first son's lineage had converted to Catholicism and abandoned their Confucian heritage.

 A power struggle developed between Minh Mạng and pro-Catholic, pro-Western officials who wanted to maintain the power they had been given by Gia Long.
 Eventually, 2,000 Vietnamese Catholic troops fought under the command of Father Nguyễn Văn Tâm in an attempt to depose Minh Mạng and install a Catholic "emperor".

 The revolt was put down, and restrictions were placed on Catholicism.
 Persistent rebellions occurred throughout the Nguyễn Dynasty, many led by Catholic priests intent on installing a Christian monarch.
 During the French colonial campaign against Vietnam from 1858 to 1883, many Catholics joined with the French in helping to establish colonialism by fighting against the Vietnamese government.
 Once colonial rule was established, the Catholics were rewarded with preferential treatment in government posts and education, and the church was given vast tracts of royal land that had been seized.